RonanAndal/RonanAndal.github.io/projects/photography.md

-Aside from coding, another hobby of mine is taking pictures/videos of things I find aesthetically pleasing & sharing it to a handful amount of people of online

-*attachments explained

-1st is a photoshoot for a friend of mine who graduated college, 2nd is a video I made for my senior class in High School
+Beyond coding, I have a passion for capturing the beauty I encounter through photography and videography, sharing these visual treasures with a select audience online.

+*Attachments Explained:

+A photoshoot commemorating the graduation of a friend from college.
+A video production created to commemorate my senior class's last homecoming week in high school.